 It's the eugenol oil that gives cloves and sweet basil their divine scent.
 Unless you're a biochemist, you probably won't be interested in its structure.

-Let's just recognise that it's one of those many substances, loosely called phytochemical foods that research is increasingly showing have a vital and oft mysterious role in sparkling good health.
+Let's just recognise that it's one of those many substances, loosely called phytochemical foods that research is increasingly showing have a vital and oft mysterious role in sparkling good well-being.

-For example, Deepak, Kruger and Coetzee et al have published in the journal Connective Tissue Research that eugenol oil inhibits two pathways that induce osteoclast formation.
+For example, scientists have published in the journal Connective Tissue Research that eugenol oil inhibits two pathways that induce osteoclast formation.

 Osteoclasts are the cells that lead to bone destruction and porosity, hence the interest of chiropractors in herbs and eugenol oil.